alexbuts/EDA_soft_costruct/README.md

  - clone it
  - setup next libraries by pip (jupyter notebook, pandas, pandas-gbq, scipy, numpy, matplotlib )
  - Run the **EDA.ipynb** on Jupyter Notebook.

-Also you can open EDA.ipynb in github, but styling will not working on web version **Warning: there are two places in code, which executes near hour.
+-Also you can open EDA.ipynb in github, but styling will not working on web version

+-**Warning: there are two places in code, which executes near hour.
 It was done for investigating general distributions.
 In real working, it is desirable to avoid such none-optimized queries.
 But I wanted to make full analysis.**